 When you are new to the working field, you can feel overwhelmed with the culture in the workspace while feeling inadequate or even “lucky” to get the role.
 New professionals often have a hard time due to social anxiety, self-doubt, procrastination, managing their tasks, and finding their identity outside of their new transition.

-Working Professionals finding Balance
+Working Professionals Finding Balance

-Perhaps, you are burnt out, dreading going to work daily, feeling undervalued, or believe that you’re not making an impact.
+Perhaps you are burnt out, dreading going to work daily, feeling undervalued, or believe that you’re not making an impact to your team and organization.
+Let’s work together to find a work-life balance to achieve your mental and workplace wellness.

-First Generation College Graduate Students, & Professionals
+First Generation College Graduate Students & Professionals

 First-Generation individuals are trailblazers.
 The road is lonely and scary, but you’re determined to make it.